anewton1998/draft-rdap-simple-contact/draft-regext-simple-contact.md

 Names may be expressed as unstructured text and as structured data.
 When names are given as structured data, it is RECOMMENDED to also give unstructured names.
 This may require servers which store names in structured data to synthesize the unstructured names.
-Servers which store unstructured names are not required to synthesize structured names.
+Servers which store only unstructured names SHOULD NOT attempt to synthesize and provide structured names from those values, because of the difficulty of doing this correctly for all types of names."

 Names can be expressed for each kind of the entity, as described in the "kind" string.
 When describing an "individual", the name of the individual's role and organization may also be expressed.
-When describing a "role", the name of role's organization may also be expressed.
+When describing a "role", the name of the role's organization may also be expressed.
 It is NOT RECOMMENDED to express the name of a role or individual when the kind is "organization".

 Each type of name is expressed as a JSON array in which each item is an